kimh/kimh.github.io/source/_posts/2014-12-12-the-practices-of-backbone-marionette-that-i-believe-the-best-en.markdown

 So here is the pattern. **Avoid jQuery and always use ui to access view's DOM**

-## Using LayoutView to create nested views
+## Using LayoutView to create nested sub-views

 This pattern is inspired by [the blog post](http://lostechies.com/derickbailey/2012/03/22/managing-layouts-and-nested-views-with-backbone-marionette/).